gift-surg/puma/README.md

 ## Python Unified Multi-tasking API (PUMA)

-PUMA allows for seamless multi-tasking using processes or threads.
+PUMA provides a simultaneous multi-tasking environment that takes care of managing the complexities of executing and controlling multiple threads and/or processes.
-Each different tasks of an application is implemented as a "runnable" which can be run in a separate process or thread.
+PUMA encapsulates each task of application code as a "runnable" which can be run in a separate process or thread.
 PUMA provides buffers for runnables to exchange data, plus mechanisms for sending commands to runnables and receiving error status and logging information from them.

-An example pipeline with three runnables that respectively produce, process and consume data is illustrated below.
+The diagram below illustrates a multi-processing example application with three tasks that respectively produce, process, and consume data.

-![PUMA example using multiple processes][example]
+![PUMA multi-tasking example using multiple processes][example]

 [example]: ./resources/example-multi-tasking.png